renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! warning
     We deprecated editing the `commitMessage` directly, and we recommend you stop using this config option.
-    Instead use config options like `commitMessageAction`, `commitMessageExtra`, and so on, to create the commit message you want.
+    Instead, use config options like `commitMessageAction`, `commitMessageExtra`, and so on, to create the commit message you want.

 ## commitMessageAction